 When you lie on the Helix, it should be supple and stretchy.
 The materials ought to swiftly change shape, making repositioning simple.
 The body-contouring materials should provide sturdy support and comfortable pressure alleviation for sleepers.

-Both mattresses should be suitable for the majority of sleepers with different preferred positions.
+Both mattresses should be suitable for most sleepers with different preferred positions.
 Customers can select from soft or hard alternatives depending on their demands.
 Helix also sells things that are huge and tall and have two sides.

 - Sleep Trial